recepcanaltinbag/trapo-seq/README.md

 ![example_heatmap](/images/example_heatmap.png)
 **Figure 2:** Distribution of transposons in different conditions (barcodes).
-**Hint**: You can the barcode order in .rcp file to change the order in the heatmap.
+**Hint**: You can order the barcodes in .rcp file to change the order in the heatmap.

 ## Insertion Coordinates